mozilla/glean/docs/user/debugging.md

 ## Glean Log messages

 Glean logs warnings and errors through the Android logging framework.
-When running a Glean-powered app in the Android emulator or on a device connected to your computer via cable, there are several ways to read the log output
+When running a Glean-powered app in the Android emulator or on a device connected to your computer via cable, there are several ways to read the log output.

 ### Android Studio